What does a low-carb expert look like now?

 According to Davis, dairy, eggs, ham, pepperoni and bacon wrapped chicken breasts are allowable foods – just stay away from “unhealthy” grains.

-Davis claims that, “pepperoni bread just looks unhealthy.
+Davis claims that, “Pepperoni bread just looks unhealthy.
 After all, this ‘bread’ is really just made of ground nuts, coconut, cheese, eggs, and pepperoni”

 Loren Cordain is a professor at the Department of Health and Exercise Science at Colorado State University.
 He published the book, The Paleo Diet (2001) that promoted the concept and helped popularize the diet.
 He obtained his Ph.D. in exercise physiology from University of Utah in 19811.